faceyspacey/rudy/docs/respond-modules.md

 In order for any one code split module to link to another module (via actions) we need the bare minimum amount of information to generate all our action creators (hereon known simply as *"actions"*).

-Pre-Respond Rudy had a `createScene` utility function which generates action creators based on your routesMap.
+Initially *Respond* had a `createScene` utility function which generates action creators based on your routesMap.
 80% of the time it can generate an action creator based on just the `type` string.
 There are a few edge cases that require a few more pieces of info, but not code like thunk callbacks, and certainly not components and reducers.

 Therefore, in order to create all actions an app has, all we have to do is get to the client a minimal `routesMap` containing only the `type` keys + nesting information (i.e. lots of empty objects) like this: